Akuli/odotdot/README.md

 Install `make`, a C compiler and `git`.
 For example, if you're using a Debian-based Linux distribution like Ubuntu or Mint, run this command:

-    $ sudo apt install gcc make git
+    $ sudo apt install gcc make git libreadline-dev

+You don't need to install `libreadline-dev`, but if you install it, the interactive REPL will have features that you expect it to have, like pressing arrow up to go to the previously entered line.

-Then download and compile the interpreter.
+Next you can download and compile the interpreter.

     $ git clone https://github.com/akuli/odotdot
     $ cd odotdot
+    $ ./configure
     $ make

 You should get lots of output, but no errors.